-This page was last updated September 2022.
-New updates coming Summer 2024.
+This page was last updated March 2025.

-The economic and environmental results from 13 soil health case studies are summarized below.
+The economic and environmental results from 24 soil health case studies are summarized below.
 AFT and partners used AFT’s Excel-based Retrospective Soil Health Economic Calculator (R-SHEC) Tool and associated Soil Health Case Study Tool Kit to conduct a partial budget analysis of adopting soil health practices for each case study.
 These case studies analyze the costs and benefits of adopting soil health practices reported by “soil health successful” row crop farmers or almond growers.
 To learn about our Soil Health Case Study Tool Kit methods and how to produce your own case studies, visit our “Quantifying Economic and Environmental Benefits of Soil Health” webpage.

 Additional soil health case studies were produced using a different method and dataset, the Cornell Dairy Farm Business Summary (DFBS) survey, to determine if soil health practices can be adopted while improving or maintaining economic performance.
 These case studies are not included in the findings summary below.

-Results presented below have been updated to 2021 prices to ensure comparability.
-Prices in individual case studies were published with price data from 2018 or 2020 and will differ to the results below.
+Results presented below have been updated to 2023 prices to ensure comparability.
+Prices in individual case studies were published with price data from 2018, 2020 or 2023 and will differ to the results below.

 Yield and Income Benefits of Soil Health Practices

 - Return on Investment (ROI): ROI allows us to compare the efficiency of investment among the producers in the case studies by calculating how much they got back per dollar invested.
-The ten row crop farmers’ ROI ranged from 7% to 343%.
+The 21 row crop farmers’ ROI ranged from 7% to 345%.
 The three California almond growers’ ROI ranged from 198% to 553%.
 This wide range of ROI is due to the varied locations, crops, and practices analyzed for each “soil health successful” farmer.

 Input Benefits and Costs of Soil Health Practices